-All determinations and decisions made by the Board pursuant to the provisions of this policy are final, conclusive and binding on all persons.
+All determinations and decisions made by the Board pursuant to the provisions of this policy are final, conclusive, and binding on all persons.

-Our policy applies to any annual incentive or other performance-based award granted to an officer and to other participants.
-The remedy specified in this policy is not intended to be exclusive, but in addition to every other right or remedy at law or in equity that may be available to us.
+Our policy applies to any annual incentive or other performance-based award granted to an executive officer and to other participants.
+The Company expects to revise its compensation recovery policy in the next year to comply with new Nasdaq and SEC rules.